Thabiso Monyane: Kaizer Chiefs Star Blasts Miguel Cardoso After His Comments About Referee

 “We pressed them aggressively and closed down the areas where they are most effective.
 I think the strategy worked perfectly, and we’re pleased to come away with another positive result.”

-The result prevented Sundowns from extending their lead at the summit to five points.
-They now sit three points ahead of Pirates, who still have a game in hand and boast a superior goal difference of +7.
-Should the Buccaneers maintain that advantage and win all their remaining fixtures, they could secure their first league title in 14 years.
+The two points dropped by Sundowns stopped them from extending their lead at the top of the log to five points, and they are just three points ahead of the Bucs, who have a game in hand and also a good goal difference of +7.
+Should the Sea Robbers maintain that advantage and win all their remaining fixtures, they could secure their first league title in 14 years, while also ending the Brazilians' dominance of winning the league eight seasons in a row.

 Source: Briefly News